cmgcds/fastvpinns/docs/_rst/tutorials/forward_problems_2d/complex_mesh/cd2d/cd2d.rst

 Setup model
 ^^^^^^^^^^^

-Setup the necesary parameters for the model and initialise the ``Model`` class.
+Setup the necessary parameters for the model and initialise the ``Model`` class.
 Before that fill the ``params`` dictionary with the required parameters.